Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Enhanced Representation for Manipulation}

-Enhanced task-related environmental representations simplify the decision-making process during the policy head’s action inference.
-Unlike the methods in Sec.~\ref{Sec:EEM}, the approaches discussed here primarily employ external modules—such as enriched language prompts~\cite{zhu2025objectvla, niullarva} and representation selection or alignment mechanisms~\cite{huang2025otter, lan2025bfa}—rather than solely relying on vision encoder fine-tuning~\cite{gupta2024pre, wen2025data}.
+Enhancing task-relevant environmental representations supports the policy head in action inference.
+Unlike the methods in Sec.~\ref{Sec:EEM}, the approaches considered here primarily employ external modules or additional modalities, such as enriched prompts~\cite{zhu2025objectvla, niullarva}, representation selection or alignment~\cite{huang2025otter, lan2025bfa}, and tactile or depth signals~\cite{zhang2025vtla, li2025roboflamingo}, rather than relying solely on vision-language encoder fine-tuning.

+A direct avenue is to incorporate modalities that are informative for manipulation but absent from standard VLA configurations.
+Examples include tactile sensing~\cite{yu2025forcevla} and depth cues~\cite{patratskiy2025spatial}.
+Tactile signals benefit contact-rich tasks~\cite{yu2025forcevla, cheng2025omnivtla, bi2025vla, zhang2025vtla}, whereas depth information strengthens spatial reasoning~\cite{bhat20253d, lin2025evo, qu2025spatialvla, sun2025geovla, singh2025og, li2025roboflamingo, patratskiy2025spatial, zhang2025inspire}.
+Incorporating these capabilities into VLA models has been shown to improve manipulation performance.
+Additional interaction channels can also aid usability; for instance, speech can improve robot control experience even if its direct impact on physical manipulation may be limited~\cite{zhaovlas}.

-A direct solution is to use more informative prompts guiding the vision-language encoder to generate task-relevant representations for manipulation~\cite{di2024keypoint, niullarva, zhu2025objectvla, qu2025spatialvla, zhong2025dexgraspvla, chen2024vision}, analogous to prompt engineering in large language models~\cite{sahoo2024systematic}.
-These studies usually leverage powerful external models, such as SAM~\cite{kirillov2023segment} and DINO-X~\cite{ren2024dino}, to explicitly extract information from the environment.
-These features are then incorporated into prompt fed into VLA models.
-An interesting conclusion is that prompts may also be represented as abstract tokens rather than natural language~\cite{di2024keypoint}.
-In summary, the prompts are generally crafted based on more informative environmental information, enhancing the original robotic model in perception.
+Another strategy uses more informative prompts to guide the vision-language encoder toward task-relevant representations~\cite{niullarva, zhu2025objectvla, qu2025spatialvla, zhong2025dexgraspvla, zheng2024tracevla}, analogous to prompt engineering in large language models~\cite{sahoo2024systematic}.
+Many studies leverage external models (e.g., SAM~\cite{kirillov2023segment}) to extract environmental features that are then incorporated into prompts fed to the VLA.
+Notably, prompts need not be purely natural language; non-linguistic or structured forms are also effective~\cite{zheng2024tracevla}.